 SAHI On The Frontline Against Covid-19

-Like so many charities, SAHI started with a vision by a single person – Oded Weiss.
-In 1999, he came up with the idea of recruiting young local volunteers to collect and then distribute food to those who needed it.
+Like so many charities, SAHI started with a simple vision.
+In 2009 Oded Weiss and Avraham Hayon came up with the idea of recruiting young local volunteers to collect and then distribute food to those who needed it.
 A core principle was that donations should be made anonymously, to keep the volunteers modest, and to avoid embarrassing the recipients.
-Weiss believed that, by helping others less fortunate themselves, the volunteers could not only alleviate poverty but also become more open to facing their own challenges.
+They believed that, by helping others less fortunate themselves, the volunteers could not only alleviate poverty but also become more open to facing their own challenges.
 And so SAHI born, named after the Hebrew acronym for the volunteers – the Special Grace Units.

 From that initial seed of an idea, SAHI has grown into a full-time organisation that has multiple groups across the country.
 Every week teenage volunteers collect food donated at supermarkets which they then redistribute to those in need.
 As well as this invaluable network of support that provides a weekly lifeline for some of the most vulnerable families in the country, the Special Grace Units also use their resources during times of heighted need – distributing water during hot summers, or warm soup during the winter.
 They can even become neighbourhood emergency units, for example when they assisted the Jerusalem Municipality during heavy snowstorms.